JodieHillKitcherside/project3-save-the-seaturtle-game/README.md

 ### Solved Bugs

 - Terminal identified a number of indentation errors - quickly resolved with human eye.
 - Exit function would not work as parentheses included each individual function to call, fixed by calling main function, with all other functions inside.
 Thus, avoided repetition in code.
+Added a reusable function.
-- Import pygame and import os from OSMOD would not provide the correct import of the keyborad needed to link user pressed keys and user input to the game.
-Instead, keyboard has been imported.
+- Import pygame, import os from OSMOD and import pynput would not provide the correct import of the keyborad needed to link user pressed keys and user input to the game.
+Instead, pyglet key has been imported.

 ### Unsolved Bugs